Skip to main content

 Sustainable Population

 Currently, their populations are considered sustainable due to their rapid growth rates and abundant numbers.
 Responsible fishing practices, such as avoiding overfishing and minimizing bycatch, help maintain this balance.
+The use of fish aggregating devices can increase catch efficiency but raises concerns about bycatch and ecosystem impacts, requiring careful management.

 Climate Change Effects